Cruise controlled: Top Gun movie delayed

-A new trailer (above) for the 2020 Top Gun 2: Maverick movie has given us a glimpse at Tom Cruise's brand new steed - and all the indications so far point to it being a Kawasaki Ninja H2.
+A trailer (above) for the 2020 Top Gun 2: Maverick movie gives us a glimpse at Tom Cruise's brand new steed - and all the indications so far point to it being a Kawasaki Ninja H2.

 From the large tank, distinctive nose-forward styling and wing-esque mirrors, the bike we're talking about isn't the GPZ900 from the previous film - which is shown for far longer in the trailer - but the new model Cruise pulls up on next to the aircraft statue at 31 seconds in.

 We reckon it's a pretty good bet we'll see an H2 in all its glory when the film's released on June 26, 2020.
 MCN has approached Kawasaki UK for comment.
 We'll update this page with more when we get it, and keep an eye out for our Top Gun: Maverick review coming once the film's released.

 First published 29 October 2018 by Ben Clarke